-The Trustees present their annual report together with the accounts and independent auditor's report of the Charitable Company for the period 1 September 2017 to 31 August 2018.
-The annual report serves the purposes of both a Trustees' report, and a directors' report under company law.
+The Trustees present their annual report together with the accounts and independent auditor's report of the Charitable Company for the period 1 September 2019 to 31 August 2020.
+The annual report serves the purposes of both a trustees' report, and a directors' report under company law.

 The Trust operates an academy for pupils aged 11 to 16 serving a catchment area in Droylsden, a town in Greater Manchester to the east of Manchester city centre.
-It has a pupil capacity of 900 and had a roll of 859 in the School Census on 1 October 2016.
+It had a roll of 888 in the School Census on 1 October 2018.